Improved Approximation Algorithms for the Expanding Search Problem: The Unweighted Case

-\newparagraph{First case: $d\leq b$} Since there exists a tree containing the root with length at most $d\gamma^j \leq b\gamma^j$ that contains at least $i$ vertices, we know that our $2$-approximation of $i$-MST with length at most $2b \gamma^j$ visits at least $i$ vertices, i.e., $n_j \geq i$.
-This allows us to bound $\pi(i)$ from above by
+Since there exists a tree containing the root with length at most~$d\gamma^j \leq b\gamma^j$ that contains at least~$i$ vertices, we know that our~$2$-approximation of~$i$-MST has length at most~$2b \gamma^j$.
+Thus,~$n_j \geq i$ holds.
+This allows us to bound~$\pi(i)$ from above by